THE DESIGN ERA

 As it stands, this entry is meaningless, confusing, and misleading to any letterpress craftsperson today, even granted the necessary concern of such a craftsperson with the history of the material he works with.
 It is also both useless and seriously misleading even for a digital typographer who cares nothing at all for historic practice, since it muddles the concept of leading and ignores the measurements a competent typographer uses to work with leading.
 (It even ignores the means used by incompetent typographers: thousandths of an inch, or decimal fractions of a meter, or vertical justification.)

 I’ll come back to this review (maybe) when I have the stomach for reading through the rest of the book.
 I’ve already browsed it all heavily, which is a lot more than some of those who endorse it seem to have done.
 The further examples of extreme ignorance and sloppiness detailed below are merely some of what I’ve found by browsing.
 That such a book should come out under the Oak Knoll imprint is a matter for wonder and puzzlement.
+I would guess that part of the deal was that Rosendorf took responsibility for the typesetting and editorial side, thus greatly reducing the investment required of the publisher.

 Later sections cover technical information for digital typography.
 These sections may be of some value to digital typographers.
 I suspect, however, that better and more reliable sources for this information—particularly the information on Unicode—may be easily findable on the Web.